PatrickGM1/Better-Emerald/README.md

 # Better-Emerald
 # Better Emerald Mod

 A Minecraft mod that enhances the utility of emeralds by introducing new powerful items and crafting recipes.
-Unlock the true potential of emeralds with the Empowered Emerald, craft potent Emerald Apples, wield the mighty Emerald Sword, and experience the unparalleled benefits of the Enchanted Emerald Apple.
+Unlock the true potential of emeralds with the Empowered Emerald, craft potent Emerald Apples, and experience the unparalleled benefits of the Enchanted Emerald Apple.

 ## Features

 - **Empowered Emerald**: A rare gem infused with immense power, crafted using emeralds and a nether star.
 - **Emerald Apple**: A nutritious fruit that grants special effects when consumed, crafted with emeralds and a golden apple.
 - **Enchanted Emerald Apple**: An even more potent version of the emerald apple, providing greater benefits, crafted using empowered emeralds and an emerald apple.
-- **Emerald Sword**: A powerful weapon forged from emerald blocks and a netherite sword.

 ## Installation